sdboyer/svnlib/README.txt

 commands together.
 The above $info example could be rewritten in a chain as
 follows:

-  $output = $info->xml()->incremental()->revision(423)->depth('infinity')
+  $output = $info->xml()->incremental()->revision(42)->depth('infinity')
     ->target('trunk/index.php')->target('trunk/example.inc', 424)->execute();

-This will generate a system call that is identical to the original example.
+This command sequence is functionally identical to the original example.

 All of the command queuing methods are fluent, so they can be chained.
-Execute, by default, is not fluent, but instead returns the generated output.
+Execute, by default, is not fluent, but instead returns the generated output (at least for SvnRead-descended subcommands).

 = SMART PARAMETER QUEUING/STORAGE =

-Some commands can be present more than once; others only once.
-Handled.
+Some parameters can be passed multiple times to some subcommands; others can only be passed once.
+The svnlib is aware of this, and handles it mostly transparently.
+The primary parameter capable of doing this is 'target,' which are those paths/to/files/or/directories that you pass in for svn to act on.
+As the original example shows, every SvnCommand::target(...) call results in an additional target argument being generated for the final system call.

+In keeping with svnlib's philosophy, of mirroring the command line behavior of the binary, most parameters can only be passed once.
+Consequently, svnlib doesn't document whether or not multiple instances of a parameter are allowed.
+For that, consult the svn help documentation.

+If an only-allowed-once opt is passed in a second time, it will overwrite the previous instance of the opt and obliterate any of the config stored therein.
+From a fresh $info = $wc->svn('info); object, then:

+  $info->revision(21)->target('index.php')->target('.htaccess', 822)->execute();

+will generate the system call:

+  svn --revision 21 index.php .htaccess@822

+whereas the commands:

+  $info->revision(21)->target('index.php')->target('.htaccess', 822)
+    ->revision(111)->execute();

+will generate the system call:

+  svn --revision 111 index.php .htaccess@822

+The first revision opt will be overwritten by the later revision opt and never make it into the call.

 = MASS TARGETING =